rhysd/clever-f.vim/README.md

 ### Ignore case

-`g:clever_f_ignore_case` controls to make a search case-insensitive or not.
-Please set it to `1` in your vimrc to ignore case.
+`g:clever_f_ignore_case` controls whether or not searches are case-insensitive.
+If you want searches to be case-insensitive, set it to `1` in your vimrc.

 ### Smart case

-`g:clever_f_smart_case` controls make smart case or not.
-If and only if you type a lower case character, clever-f.vim ignores case.
-Please set it to `1` in your vimrc to make smart case
+`g:clever_f_smart_case` controls whether searches are smart case or not.
+If you type a lower case character, the case will be ignored however if you type an upper case character it will only search for upper case characters.
+Please set it to `1` in your vimrc to enable searching by smart case.

 ### Target character highlighting in current line